EMERGE: A Benchmark for Updating Knowledge Graphs with Emerging Textual Knowledge: Quality Control

-The following prompt is used to verify whether the textual passage supports the addition of a set of triples to KG: \\ ``You are given the following text: \\ \texttt{\{passage\}} \\ Can the following triples be directly or indirectly (the text provides some hints) inferred from the text?
-Use common sense but not the knowledge that can not be inferred from the text above. \\ \texttt{\{triples\}} \\ Write a numbered list with the triples above, where each of the triples is followed by YES if the triple is represented in the text, and NO otherwise.
-Follow your `YES' or `NO' answer for each of the triples with a brief explanation.''
+Write a numbered list with the triples above, where each of the triples is followed by YES if the triple is represented in the text, and NO otherwise.
+Follow your `YES' or `NO' answer for each triple with a brief explanation. \end{promptbox}